Sri Vyasaraja pratishtha first Hanuman

 Sri Anjaneya of this kshetra

-Sri Vyasaraja pratisthapita First Hanuman-Sripadaraja mutt, Bazar Vidhi, Mulbagal, Kolar Extoling the three avataras of Mukhyaprana – Hanuman, Bhima and Madhwacharya is the hall mark of each of the idols of Sri Anjaneya installed by Sri Vyasaraja.
-This kshetra is where the first such idol with “Avatara Traya” characters was installed by Sri Vyasaraja.
-Tail with a bell at the end is also a significant indicator of Sri Vyasa pratisthapita Mukhyaprana.
+Sri Vyasaraja pratisthapita First Hanuman-Sripadaraja mutt, Bazar Vidhi, Mulbagal, Kolar Extolling the three avatars of Mukhyaprana – Hanuman, Bhima, and Madhwacharya is the hallmark of the idols of Sri Anjaneya installed by Sri Vyasaraja.
+The first such idol with ‘Avatara Traya’ characters, was installed by Sri Vyasaraja in this kshetra.
+The tail with a bell at the end is also a significant indicator of Sri Vyasa pratisthapita Mukhyaprana.

-The deity of Lord Sri Anjaneya Swamy of this kshetra is about two feet tall made of hard granite stone.
+The deity of Lord Sri Anjaneya Swamy of this kshetra is about two feet tall and made of hard granite stone.
 He is in a walking posture and the carving is of ‘ardha shila’ type.
 Lord is seen walking eastward with His left lotus foot in the front.
 His right lotus foot is seen slightly raised from the ground.
-Both His feet are adorned by nupuram and thandai.
-His left hand is seen resting on the left hip and in his hand he is holding the stem of sowgandika flower [signifies Sri Bhima avatara].
+Both His feet are adorned by nupur and thandai.
+His left hand is seen resting on the left hip and in his hand, he is holding the stem of the sowgandika flower [signifies Sri Bhima avatara].
 The flower which is in half blossom state is seen above His left shoulder.
-Bracelet in wrist and nupuram in the upper arm are seen.
+The bracelet on the wrist and a nupur on the upper arm are seen.
 He is wearing ornaments which adorn His bosom.
 With His other hand raised above He showers blessings on His devotees.
 The tail of the Lord is raised above His head with a curved end which is adorned by a small beautiful bell [signifies Sri Hanuman].
-The Lord is wearing kundalam and His kesam is neatly tied into tuft [signifies Sri Madvacharya].
+The Lord is wearing a kundal and His kesam is neatly tied into a tuft [signifies Sri Madvacharya].
 His eyes are glowing and emitting karuna on the devotee.

 Experience

 Come and sit in front of Him and meditate.
-You can feel the power of Mukhyaprana enveloping and creeping on you, removing all the non righteous thoughts from your mind.
-After few hours of dhyana you will come out as fresh and clean as you were when you had just born.
+You can feel the power of Mukhyaprana enveloping and creeping on you, removing all the unrighteous thoughts from your mind.
+After a few hours of dhyana, you will come out as fresh and clean as you were when you were just born.

 KINDLY RECORD YOUR VIEWS